SaraMWillis/example-docs/docs/quick_start/accessing_compute/index.md

 cpu39.elgato.hpc.arizona.edu
 ```

 You'll notice once your job starts that your command line prompt changes to display the name of the compute node.
-If you run hostname, this should match your command line prompt and show you the name of the compute node you're connected to. in my case, I'm connected to the ElGato compute node ```cpu39```.
+If you run ````hostname````, this should match your command line prompt and show you the name of the compute node you're connected to.
+In my case, I'm connected to the ElGato compute node ```cpu39```.

 You'll also notice that your session has been assigned a job number (in the above, you can see this as ```Granted job allocation 1800857```).
 A job number is assigned to every job on the system and is used to keep track of job statistics and metrics.